platomav/BIOSUtilities/README.md

 #### **Prerequisites**

-To run the utility, you do not need any prerequisites.
+To run the utility, you must have the following 3rd party tool at the "external" project directory:

+* [7-Zip Console](https://www.7-zip.org/) (i.e. 7z.exe for Windows or 7zzs for Linux)

 #### **Build/Freeze/Compile with PyInstaller**